 While there are standardized regulations for German language certifications in place at all German universities, there is no legal obligation for German universities to accept a specific English certificate.
 That means each university can decide independently which English language certificates they recognize.
 Therefore, you should make sure that the programs you plan on applying to accept your English language certificate as valid proof of your language proficiency.

-There are, however, two examinations that are accepted by almost all German universities.
-These are:
+However, there are two examinations that are accepted by almost all German universities.
+These are

 TOEFL